Skip to main content

 Contribute a Skill

 Built something useful?
 Share it.
-Submit your skill and get it listed in the catalog with full attribution.
+Submit your skill to get it listed in the catalog with full attribution.

 1

-Write a markdown file that teaches AI assistants a specific skill: framework knowledge, coding patterns, or tool usage.
+Write a markdown file that teaches AI assistants a single focused skill—framework knowledge, coding patterns, or tool usage.

 2

 Fill out the submission form.
-It creates a GitHub issue with your skill details for review.
+It opens a GitHub issue with your skill details for review.

 3

-Maintainers will review your submission for quality, completeness, and fit.
-You may receive feedback or requests for changes.
+Maintainers review your submission for quality, completeness, and fit.
+Expect feedback or requests for changes.

 4

-Once approved, your skill will be added to the catalog with full attribution.
+Once approved, your skill gets added to the catalog with full attribution.
 You'll be credited as the contributor.

 Use this template structure when submitting your skill.
-All fields marked in the template are important for a complete submission.
+Every field marked in the template is required for a complete submission.

 {